 I am a 2000 graduate of the University of Illinois College of Veterinary Medicine.
 After graduation I spent 3 years in the U.S. Army Veterinary Corps.
-My husband Daren is a Blackhawk helicopter pilot and we have two boys, a golden retriever/border collie named Theodore, and Clark, a tabby cat.
+My husband Daren is a Blackhawk helicopter pilot and we have two boys, a golden retriever/border collie named Theodore and two cats, Clark and Bruce Wayne.
 I first worked at Pet Medical Center from 2005 to 2009.
 A few short moves later and we are thrilled to have returned to the Ft.
 Hood area, and especially to our family at Pet Medical Center.
 I love working with the staff and our wonderful clients to provide the best care we can for our patients.

 I am a graduate of the Parker University Animal Chiropractic Program, and am certified in Animal Chiropractic by the American Veterinary Chiropractic Association (AVCA).
 I also have an interest in acupuncture.
 I enjoy the ability to use chiropractic care and acupuncture as alternative modalities in caring for my patients!